-“Our core markets, cell therapy and immuno-oncology, continue to expand rapidly as do applications for gene-editing technologies in the development of various therapies for the treatment of inherited genetic diseases and a number of cancers,” Doerfler said in April.
+“Our core markets, cell therapy and immuno-oncology continue to expand rapidly as do applications for gene-editing technologies in the development of various therapies for the treatment of inherited genetic diseases and a number of cancers,” says chief executive Doug Doerfler.

 “MaxCyte has established itself as a world leader in non-viral cell engineering - offering a rapid and efficient means of delivering the future generation of cell-based therapies, which is underlined by recent commercial and research partnerships with leading biotech companies including Kite.”